buaazp/zimg/README.md

 [![Build Status](https://drone.io/github.com/buaazp/zimg/status.png)](https://drone.io/github.com/buaazp/zimg/latest)

 ### Versions:
-- 08/28/2014 - zimg 3.0.0 Release.
+- 09/09/2014 - zimg 3.1.0 Release.
 New generation.
 - 04/26/2014 - zimg 2.0.0 Release.
 Supported distributed storage backends.
 - 08/01/2013 - zimg 1.0.0 Release.

 ### Dependence:
 > We stand on the shoulders of giants.

-webimg: A software suite to create, edit, compose, or convert bitmap images.
-Developed by SINA imgbed group.
 [libevhtp](https://github.com/ellzey/libevhtp): A more flexible replacement for libevent's httpd API.
 [LuaJIT](http://luajit.org/): LuaJIT is JIT compiler for the Lua language.
+[imagemagick](http://www.imagemagick.org/): A software suite to create, edit, compose, or convert bitmap images.
 [hiredis](https://github.com/redis/hiredis): Hiredis is a minimalistic C client library for the Redis database.
-[libevent](https://github.com/libevent/libevent): Provides a sophisticated framework for buffered network IO.
 [libmemcached](https://github.com/trondn/libmemcached): LibMemcached is designed to provide the greatest number of options to use Memcached.

 #### [Optional] For Storage: